-The general locations of the respective well sites are shown on the plan included in Appendix A. Well 6 is housed within Pump House #6 along with the controls, whereas Well 7 is located just north of Pump House #7 and Well 8 is located approximately 140m northeast of Pump House #8, with discharge and controls located within their respective Pump Houses.
-All wells discharge into a 400mm diameter raw watermain to convey well water to the water treatment plant located on Murray Street.
+The general locations of the respective well sites are shown on the plan included in Appendix A. Well 5 is housed within Pump House #5 along with the controls, Well #7 is located within Pump House #7 and its discharge and controls are located within the Pump House.
+Well #9 is located outside of Pumphouse #9 approximately 10m Northeast of the building.
+Controls and discharge for Well #9 are located within the building.
+The three wells discharge into a 400mm diameter raw watermain to convey well water to the water treatment plant located on Murray Street.
 The wells are GUDI, in the range of 60 feet deep and submersible pumps are installed in all wells.
 Descriptions of the wells are included in Appendix B.